I tend to have two different go-to makeup looks.

 Before you can even begin to apply your going out makeup, be sure to cleanse and moisturise your face.

 Then rub on a face and eye primer, like M.A.C’s Prep + Prime Skin Refined Zone*, which will minimise the appearance of your pores, control oil and provide a smooth surface for your makeup to be applied to.

-Next up, create a flawless base by applying foundation with a foundation brush or your fingers (whichever you prefer).
+Next up, apply foundation with a foundation brush or your fingers (whichever you prefer).

 Personally, I love M.A.C’s Studio Sculpt Foundation*.
 It’s gel-based so super creamy and easy to apply, contains SPF15 and offers medium-to-full coverage with a natural finish.

 Once your skin is looking immaculate, get going on the concealer.
-The Estee Lauder Double Wear Stay-in-Place Flawless Wear Concealer gives me LIFE.
-It makes my spots practically disappear and also works wonders under the eyes if I have any dark circles.
+The Estee Lauder Double Wear Stay-in-Place Flawless Wear Concealer* makes my spots practically disappear and also works wonders under the eyes if I have any dark circles.

-In addition, the Maybelline Eraser Eye Concealer is a miracle-worker for brightening up certain areas of your face, like your cheekbones, or eliminating patches of redness.
+The Maybelline Eraser Eye Concealer* is also a miracle-worker for brightening up certain areas of your face, like your cheekbones, or eliminating patches of redness.

 And trust me, once you try this product, you’ll never want to stop using it.

 Once your skin is radiating like the skin of the women that feature in L’Oreal’s TV ads, you can then advance to contouring and highlighting stage.